International President

 International Longshoremen’s Association

 Harold J. Daggett has served as International President of the International Longshoremen’s Association since his election in July 2011.
-He was recently (July 2023) re-elected to his fourth four-year term as the leader of the 85,000-member International Union.
+In July 2023, he was re-elected to his fourth four-year term as the leader of the 85,000-member International Union.

 A third generation ILA member, Mr. Daggett followed in the footsteps of his father and namesake, Harold Daggett, Sr., who worked in the ILA industry for 57 years.
-Mr. Daggett himself is now a veteran of 56 years with the ILA, having first joined ILA Local 1804-1 following an honorable discharge from the U.S. Navy in 1967, where he served in Vietnam in the mid-1960s.
+The current International President has surpassed his father’s years of service, closing in on 60 years on the waterfront.
+First joining ILA Local 1804-1 in 1967, following an honorable discharge from the U.S. Navy, where he served in Vietnam in the mid-1960s, Harold Daggett has been a part of the ILA as it faced historic challenges over six decades.
+As a young wage scale delegate in the 1970’s, Harold Daggett saw the union offset the impacts of containerization with landmark agreements that included Guaranteed Annual Income and Container Royalty.
+For the past decade as the ILA’s Chief Negotiator, Harold Daggett won groundbreaking protections for his ILA members against the ravishes of automation.
 The current ILA president was born in West Greenwich Village in Lower Manhattan, New York and spent his boyhood years in Woodside, Queens.
 Mr. Daggett studied at Cardinal Farley Military Academy in upstate New York, from which he graduated from prior to joining the U.S. Navy.

 He began his ILA career as a mechanic with Local 1804-l and eventually worked his way up to foreman.
 For 11 years, he was with Sea-Land Services until his appointment in 1980 as Secretary-Treasurer and Business Agent ILA Local 1804-1.